codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-david/README.md

 ## Contribute

-If anyone wants to help me out, feel free to open a pull request and send it over.
+If anyone wants to help, feel free to open a pull request and send it over.
 PRs will be answered in the order they are received.

 ## Credits
+Initial codebase created by the Vinincio Vladimir Sanchez Trejo.
 Mad props to anyone who helped me and my parents for birthing me.

 #### Anything else that seems useful